tankala/learn-pip-trends/_gettingstarted/python-docx.md

 Its simplicity and user-friendly nature make it a perfect choice for anyone looking to perform basic document processing tasks in Python, regardless of their programming expertise.
 Whether you're a newcomer to Python or an experienced developer, this library simplifies the process of working with Word documents, streamlining your projects and saving valuable time.

-Throughout this course, we will delve into the fundamentals of using Python-docx, empowering you with the necessary knowledge to embark on your own projects with confidence.
+Throughout this article, we will delve into the fundamentals of using Python-docx, empowering you with the necessary knowledge to embark on your own projects with confidence.
 Get ready to unlock the potential of Python-docx and elevate your document processing capabilities to new heights.

 ## Installing Python-docx